patternfly/patternfly-org/packages/patternfly-4/content/contribute/contribute-designers.md

 Follow these steps and this [template format](https://documentcloud.adobe.com/link/track?uri=urn%3Aaaid%3Ascds%3AUS%3A28fd970d-8b77-4008-b598-b2f629bda589) to submit your designs:

 __1. Create an issue__
-  - Navigate to the [PatternFly page](https://github.com/patternfly) on Github and go to the [PF4 Feature Board](https://github.com/orgs/patternfly/projects/3)
+  - Navigate to the [PatternFly page](https://github.com/patternfly) on Github and go to the [feature board](https://github.com/orgs/patternfly/projects/3)
   - Open an issue for a new feature or comment on an existing issue for an enhancement

 __2. Propose a design__
   - Create a proposal for the new pattern or enhancements (be sure to re-use existing components in the design when applicable)
   - Attach any design assets such as wireframes or mockups to help clarify the design intent and behavior
-  - Document all interactions within the desing clearly (you can leverage the PF4 Sketch library in addition to prototyping tools like InVision, Marvel, etc.)
+  - Document all interactions within the desing clearly (you can leverage the Sketch library in addition to prototyping tools like InVision, Marvel, etc.)

 __3. Submit your designs__
   - The PatternFly team will help you throughout this process.
 If accepted, you will be assigned a buddy to assist you throughout the rest of the process